APPLICATIONS DEADLINE EXTENDED: Register by 31 July 2018!

-The Cinema, Human Rights and Advocacy summer school, is accepting applications!
+The Cinema, Human Rights and Advocacy summer school, extended its applications deadline for another month!

 The 13th Cinema, Human Rights and Advocacy summer school is on its way!
 This year’s school will take place in the picturesque Lido island of Venice, Italy!
 The Summer School offers an exciting programme of lectures, film screenings, discussions and working groups that combine human rights expertise, media studies and video advocacy strategies!
 In collaboration with EIUC, CHRA will offer a one in a life-time experience, through an inter-disciplinary training on human rights film advocacy.
 Anyone with an interest in human rights, cinema and advocacy is invited to apply!